Geethen/geeforec.github.io/content/post/practical-4.md

 **Charting**

 Chart the annual rainfall results, summarised for Braulio Carrillo using a line chart as follows.
-First define the chart parameters (e.g. title and axis labels) and then create the line chart, using 'print()' to see the chart in your GEE console.
+First define the chart parameters (e.g. title and axis labels) and then create the line chart, using `print()` to see the chart in your GEE console.

 ```js
 var opt_chart_annualPrecip = {